Fraser Tartan Shawl Knitting Pattern

 - I have used a full weaving technique across the entire shawl to create a plaid/tartan effect that completely transforms the fabric.

-- You can see a tutorial over on my YouTube channel here.
+- You can see a tutorial on my YouTube channel here.

 Weaving